Understanding Rideshare Insurance Coverage Periods

 Even with rideshare coverage added to your policy, you can implement several strategies to keep your insurance costs manageable while maintaining solid protection.

-Bundle Your Policies — Combining your auto insurance with homeowners or renters insurance typically saves 7–12% on your premiums.
-State Farm, Allstate, and Progressive all offer substantial bundling discounts that can offset the cost of your rideshare endorsement entirely.
+Bundle Your Policies — Combining your auto insurance with homeowners or renters insurance typically saves 7–23% on your premiums.
+State Farm, Allstate, Progressive, and American Family all offer substantial bundling discounts that can offset the cost of your rideshare endorsement entirely.

 Leverage Safe Driving and Telematics Programs — Many insurers offer telematics-based programs that track your braking, acceleration, and driving hours via a smartphone app or plug-in device.
 Safe drivers can unlock meaningful discounts that compound over time.
-Progressive reports an average savings of about $146 for safe-driving program participants.
+Telematics programs report an average savings of about $146 for safe-driving participants — and rideshare drivers often qualify thanks to their high platform ratings and consistent driving habits.

 Adjust Your Deductible Strategically — Choosing a higher deductible on your personal policy can reduce your monthly premium by 20–30%.
-However, keep in mind that the rideshare company's own collision coverage comes with a $2,500 deductible — so make sure you have sufficient savings to cover both if an accident happens.
-Understanding deductibles can help you choose the right auto coverage levels for your situation.
+However, keep in mind that Uber carries a $1,000 deductible and Lyft carries a $2,500 deductible for contingent collision during Periods 2 and 3 — so make sure you have sufficient savings to cover whichever platform you use.
+Understanding how much auto coverage you need can help you find the right balance.

-Take Advantage of Low-Mileage Discounts — If you only drive for rideshare part-time, you may qualify for low-mileage discounts based on your personal (non-rideshare) miles driven, not your app usage.
+Take Advantage of Low-Mileage Discounts — If you only drive for rideshare part-time, you may qualify for low-mileage discounts based on your personal (non-rideshare) miles driven.
 This works especially well for those who rideshare on weekends or evenings alongside a full-time job.

-Consider Pay-Per-Mile Insurance for Personal Driving — Some insurers offer pay-per-mile policies that charge based on actual personal miles driven.
+Consider Pay-Per-Mile Insurance for Personal Driving — Some insurers offer pay-as-you-go coverage that charges based on actual personal miles driven.
 For part-time rideshare drivers who keep personal driving low, this can result in noticeably lower annual costs.

 Shop Around Every Year — Insurance rates change frequently, and loyalty doesn't always pay off.
 Compare quotes from multiple providers each year at renewal time.
 As shown in the provider table above, the spread between the most and least expensive rideshare endorsements can be dramatic — potentially $40 or more per month for virtually identical coverage.